Duane-Wegner/Scientific-Computing-with-Python/Non-Certification-Projects/README.md

 ## Project List

-Below is a list of projects included in this certification course that were not required to get the certification, organized by Section:
+Below is a list of projects organized by Section.

 ### Section 1
 - [x] [**Use Lambda Functions: Build an Expense Tracker**](./Section%201/Expense%20Tracker)